Solving high-dimensional Hamilton-Jacobi-Bellman PDEs using neural networks: perspectives from the theory of controlled diffusions and measures on path space: Optimal control problems, change of path measures and Hamilton-Jacobi-Bellman PDEs: connections and equivalences

 The numerical treatment of optimal control problems has been an active area of research for many decades and multiple perspectives on solving Problem \ref{prob:optimal control} have been developed.
 The monographs \cite{bertsekas2011dynamic} and \cite{kushner2013numerical} provide good overviews to \textit{policy iteration} and \textit{$Q$-learning}, strategies that have been further investigated in the machine learning literature and that are generally subsumed under the term \textit{reinforcement learning} \cite{powell2019reinforcement}.
 We also recommend \cite{kappen2007introduction} as an introduction to the specific setting considered in this paper.
 To cope with the key issue of high dimensionality, the authors of \cite{oster2019approximating} suggest solving a certain type of control problem in the framework of hierarchical tensor products.
 Another strategy of dealing with the curse of dimensionality is to first apply a model reduction technique and only then solve for the reduced model.
 Here, recent results on \textit{balanced truncation} for controlled linear S(P)DEs have for instance been suggested in \cite{becker2019feedback}, and approaches for systems with a slow-fast scale separation via the \textit{homogenisation} method can be found in \cite{zhang2014optimal}.

 Solutions to Problem \ref{prob:HJB}, i.e. to HJB-PDEs of the type \eqref{eq:HJB}, can be approximated through finite difference or finite volume methods \cite{achdou2013finite,oberman2006convergent,peyrl2005numerical}.
 However, these approaches are usually not applicable in high-dimensional settings.
+In contrast, the recently introduced \emph{Multilevel Picard} method \cite{hutzenthaler2016multilevel} based on a combination of the Feynman-Kac and Bismut-Elworthy-Li formulas has been proven to beat the curse of dimensionality in a variety of settings, see \cite{beck2019overcoming,hutzenthaler2019overcoming,hutzenthaler2018overcoming,hutzenthaler2019financial,hutzenthaler2020multilevel}.

 The FBSDE formulation (Problem \ref{prob:FBSDE}) has opened the door for Monte Carlo based methods that have been developed since the early 90s.
 We mention in particular \textit{least-squares Monte Carlo}, where $(Z_s)_{0 \le s \le T}$ is approximated iteratively backwards in time by solving a regression problem in each time step, along the lines of the dynamic programming principle \cite[Chapter 3]{pham2009continuous}.
 A good introduction can be found in \cite{gobet2016monte}; for extensive analysis on numerical errors we refer the reader to \cite{gobet2005regression, zhang2004numerical}.
-Recently, this approach has also been connected with deep learning, replacing Galerkin approximations by neural networks \cite{hure2019some}.
+Recently, this approach has also been connected with deep learning, replacing Galerkin approximations by neural networks \cite{hure2019some}, as well as with the tensor train format, exploiting inherent low rank structures \cite{richter2021solving}.

-Another method leveraging the FBSDE perspective has been put forward in \cite{han2018solving,weinan2017deep} and further developed in \cite{beck2018solving,beck2019machine}.
+Another method leveraging the FBSDE perspective has been put forward in \cite{weinan2017deep,han2018solving} and further developed in \cite{beck2018solving,beck2019machine}.
 Here, the main idea is to enforce the terminal condition $Y_T = g(X_T)$ in \eqref{eq:backward SDE} by iteratively minimising the loss function